Paschall, young Warriors beat Blazers for 1st home win

 CJ McCollum had 14 points and six assists for the Blazers, whose previous four games were decided by a total of nine points, including a 129-109 home loss to the 76ers on Saturday.

-Warriors coach Steve Kerr knew the terrific backcourt tandem of Lillard and McCollum provided a tough matchup.
+Kerr knew the terrific backcourt tandem of Lillard and McCollum provided a tough matchup.

 “They’re really tough to guard even for a veteran team.
-For a young group, we’re probably going to learn some lessons tonight,” Kerr said.
+For a young group, we’re probably going to learn some lessons tonight,” Kerr said before the game.

 NO SPLASHING